tanaikech/goodls/README.md

 $ goodls -u https://drive.google.com/drive/folders/abcdefg?usp=sharing -key htjklmn -r 80m
 ~~~

-- At 1st run, the data of 0 - 80 Mbytes is downloaded.
+- At 1st run, the data of 0 - 80 MBytes is downloaded.
     - You can see ``New download`` at "Current status".
 - At 2nd run, the data of 80 - last is downloaded.
     - You can see ``Resumable download`` at "Current status".